 M to Daughter: I understand this is hard for you.
 But I don’t speak the language.
 I don’t understand.
 But if you want, I can still sit with you.
 I will try and be there for you.
 Even though I cannot help you with your homework, maybe all you need is to not feel alone...

-In this vignette, M stepping into the role of her daughter helped her to gain insight that maybe her daughter was just asking for her attention and not necessarily for concrete help.
-Instead of feeling frustrated and helpless in the fact that she is unable to help with her daughter’s homework, M had the opportunity to feel valuable as a mother just by showing her daughter empathy and love.
-At one of the subsequent sessions, M shared with the group that during one of the afternoons while her daughter was doing her homework, M went in to sit down next to her.
-She just put her hand on her daughter and said: “How about after we take a break and make a chocolate cake together?”.
-The understanding that all her daughter needed was her presence and attention, allowed M to let go of her insecurities as a mother and focus on the quality of time they spent together as mother and daughter.
+In this vignette, M, by stepping into the role of her daughter, was able to realize that perhaps her daughter was just asking for her attention and not necessarily for concrete help.
+Instead of feeling frustrated and helpless because she was unable to help with her daughter’s homework, M had the opportunity to feel valuable as a mother just by showing her daughter empathy and love.
+At one of the subsequent sessions, M shared with the group that, one afternoon while her daughter was doing her homework, M sat down next to her.
+She put her hand on her daughter and said, “How about afterward we take a break and make a chocolate cake together?”
+The understanding that all her daughter needed was her presence and attention allowed M to let go of her insecurities as a mother and focus on the quality of time they spent together as mother and daughter.

-Another powerful tool that has been used repeatedly in the group was the doubling technique a significant role in the therapeutic work with T, a 19 year old woman of Ethiopian descent.

-T came to the shelter together with her 2 year old daughter.
+The doubling technique played a significant role in the therapeutic work with T, a 19-year-old woman of Ethiopian descent who came to the shelter with her 2-year-old daughter.
 The first time T joined the group, she was extremely closed and shy and did not utter a word the whole meeting.
 As the weeks progressed, T slowly began opening up, but she still found it very difficult to share her feelings and opinions with the group.
-However, as time passed, T shared with the group a dream she had the previous night:
+However, after some time, T chose to share with the group a dream she had the previous night:

 T is standing in a courtroom in front of her husband and father-in-law, who are screaming and throwing things at her.
 The judge asks her to sit on the stand and state her case.
-T seats down on the witness stand but she is frozen and cannot utter a word.
+T seats down on the witness stand, but she is frozen and cannot utter a word.
 Her husband and father-in law continue screaming at her until the judge finally throws T out of the courtroom.

-T explained to the group that she was scheduled to meet her husband at an Israeli courthouse.
+T explained to the group that she was scheduled soon to meet her husband at an Israeli courthouse.
 The therapist asked her if she would like to work as the protagonist and try to prepare herself for the meeting.
 She agreed.

-The therapist asked T to set up the room as she would imagine the courtroom to look like.
-T placed 5 chairs around the room.
-She said she would like to try and speak to her father-in law.
+The therapist asked T to set up the room as she would imagine the courtroom to look.
+T placed five chairs around the room.
+She said she would like to try to speak to her father-in law.

 Therapist: What are you doing at the courthouse?